 - 1. Tap Devices.
-Tap the logger in the app to connect to it and tap. - 2.
-Enter the current water level as the new reference water level, making sure you have selected the proper units. - 3.
+Tap the logger tile in the app to connect to the logger and tap Calibrate. - 2.
+Enter the reference water level associated with the first logged reading as the new reference water level, making sure you have selected the proper units. - 3.
 Change the water density if needed, making sure you have selected the proper units. - 4.
 Tap Save.
-The changes will take effect immediately.
-This will result in reference water level and water density events in the data file (see Logger Events).
+The changes take effect immediately.
+This results in reference water level and water density events in the data file (see Logger Events).